Janamou/android-testing-codelab/02-espresso/README.md

 ### Step 1 - Open the project

-We start with the folder `start`.
+We start with the folder `start` - EspressoApp project.
 Here you find an empty project where all the needed dependencies are added.
-Just run Gradle sync on your `build.gradle` file.
-You can see there dependencies for test runner and Espresso.
+You can see dependencies in the `build.gradle` for test runner and Espresso.

 Explore the `src/main/java` folder.
 You can find here two Activities.
 The `MainActivity` and the `DetailActivity` in the package `net.moudra.espressoapp`.
 This application is simple.
 We have a form on our main screen and whenever the form is sent, the value is passed and shown in the second window.